Azure/azure-iot-library/configuration/README.md

 - Collection: optional parameter to `config.initialize` method; defaults to `config`
 - Document: currently, the chosen collection must contain only a single document

 _Waiting for variables._ Let's say another microservice is inserting variables into the Mongo DB in parallel to the calling of `config.initialize`.
 By specifying the `requiredKeys` argument to `config.initialize`, the method will wait until all of the keys in `requiredKeys` have been found by _any_ provider.
-For example, to wait for the `SERVICES` key to appear in the `mongo` provider (and assuming there is no `SERVICES` key in either the `file` or `env` providers), you would initialize config with `config.initialize(["SERVICES"])`.
+For example, to wait for the `SERVICES` key to appear in the `mongo` provider (and assuming there is no `SERVICES` key in either the `file` or `env` providers), you would initialize config with `config.initialize({requiredKeys: ["SERVICES"]})`.

 _Shallow reads._ Because `get` and `getString` are synchronous methods, reads to the `mongo` provider are necessarily shallow reads.
 To ensure that the provider has values for certain keys before returning from initialization, utilize the `requiredKeys` parameter to `config.initialize`.